‘Onshore’ at Scarborough Seafest

 A series of artworks, performances, film screening and a Q & A at this year’s Scarborough Seafest

-Invisible Dust is producing an exciting new programme of artworks for the Scarborough SeaFest this year.
+Invisible Dust produced an exciting new programme of artworks for the Scarborough SeaFest in 2017.

-Including a new film and talk ‘Avoiding Green’ by Phil Coy about local fishermen; ‘Coral Love Story: Chapter #1’ a performance in which a dancer dressed in a haptic second skin receives signals from dying corals as vibrations onto her body and interprets them through dance; a sound artwork about the atmospheric Spurn Point by local poet John Wedgwood Clarke and Rob Mackay; and artworks by Badgers of Bohemia in their West Pier studio.
+The event included a new film and talk ‘Avoiding Green’ by Phil Coy about local fishermen; ‘Coral Love Story: Chapter #1’ a performance in which a dancer dressed in a haptic second skin received signals from dying corals as vibrations onto her body and interpreted them through dance; a sound artwork about the atmospheric Spurn Point by local poet John Wedgwood Clarke and Rob Mackay; and artworks by Badgers of Bohemia in their West Pier studio.

-Look out for our stall and families will love our deep sea creature workshops.
+Visitors came to our stall to chat to our team and watch Kasia’s performances, and families loved our deep sea creature workshops.